LokmanAa/World-Market-Analysis/README.md

 Market Research Analysis with R/Python

 This project focuses on conducting a comprehensive market study, from data collection to advanced analysis, aimed at providing strategic recommendations.
-You'll adopt the role of a data analyst advising company leadership.

 Key Skills Acquired: